 All gross soil is removed prior to cleaning to improve cleaning efficacy.
 This is accomplished by immersing devices that will be cleaned in an ultrasonic cleaner (see Table 6) or manually in a sink filled with water as rinsing under a stream causes excessive splashing and aerosol production.
 Devices placed into an automated washer also require pre-cleaning using the pre-clean rinse cycle (see Table 7).

 Table 6: Methods for Pre-Cleaning Instruments and Devices

 Method Description

-Automate Automated
+Automated

+Ultrasonic cleaners

-Ultrasonic cleaners Uses a special solution and high- energy sound waves to loosen and break up debris on instruments.
+- Use a special solution and highenergy sound waves to loosen and break up debris on instruments.
 Is not overloaded to allow soundwaves to come in contact with all surfaces of every device.
-Rinse devices to remove gross soil prior to use and rinse thor- oughly following cleaning to remove residual soil and cleaning agents.

-Performance is tested according to MIFU.

-Reduces the OHCP's contact with contaminated items; OHCP is free to perform other tasks while the instru- ments are being cleaned efficiently and effectively.
+Rinse devices to remove gross soil prior to use and rinse thoroughly following cleaning to remove residual soil and cleaning agents. - Performance is tested according to MIFU at least weekly or more frequently if MIFU specifies. - The ultrasonic detergent solution is changed at least daily or more frequently when visibly soiled or if the ultrasonic cleaner or solution MIFU specifies more frequent changes (e.g., with every cycle). - Reduce the OHCP's contact with contaminated items; OHCP is free to perform other tasks while the instruments are being cleaned efficiently and effectively.